isabella232/net-two-factor-auth/part4-authenticator-app.md

-# Part 4: Number verification - Build your own Authenticator app with Sinch and OTP-Sharp
+#Number Verification: Build Your Own Authenticator App With Sinch and OTP-Sharp - Part 4

-In previous tutorials I showed you how easy it is to verify numbers and use two factor auth on both web and on a iOS device.
-In this tutorial we are going to build a two factor auth system that that only sends one SMS per app install to enable two factor auth for web, think Microsoft and Google Authenticator or BankId or even facebook login on iOS.
-The reason for building such a system is that
+In previous tutorials, you learned to verify numbers and use two-factor authentication (2FA) on both web and an iOS device.
+In this tutorial, we are going to build a 2FA system that only sends one SMS per app install to enable 2FA for web—think Google Authenticator, BankID or even Facebook login on iOS.

+Building such a system helps you:

-1. You save money on your two factor auth by eliminating SMS on every single login.
+1. Save money on your 2FA by eliminating SMS on every single login
-2. Drive downloads to your app by making it super simple and quick to login to your service.
+2. Drive downloads to your app by making it simple and quick to log in to your service

-See flow below.
+See the flow below.
 This tutorial is implementing the RFC 6238 that Google Authenticator uses.

-## Appflow
+##Appflow
 ![](http://www.websequencediagrams.com/files/render?link=TmBz0wWa5caJjKoH_sp3)

-The goal is that you will have a template project using Sinch for SMS and SMS free 2FA that you can use in production for you website.
+The goal is to have a template project using Sinch for SMS and SMS free 2FA that you can use in production for you website.

-This tutorial will take 60-120 minutes to finish, the finished sample can be downloaded here http://github.com/sinch/sldkafjlaksdjfksldfj
+This tutorial will take 60 to 120 minutes to finish; the finished sample can be [downloaded here](http://github.com/sinch/sldkafjlaksdjfksldfj).

-## Prerequisites
+##Prerequisites
-1. Good knowledge about .net, MVC and WebAPI
+A solid understanding of .NET, MVC and WebAPI

-## Setup
+##Setup
-1. Create a new a project and
+1. Create a new a project
-2. Select MVC project with basic Authentication and WebAPI
+2. Select MVC project with basic authentication and WebAPI
 ![](Images/part4/createprojectwithapi.png)
 3. In PM console, update your packages `pm>update-package`
-4. In PM Console install Sinch.SMS `pm>Install-Package Sinch.SMS`
+4. In PM console, install Sinch.SMS `pm>Install-Package Sinch.SMS`
-5. In PM Console install OTPSharp `pm>Install-Package OtpSharp`
+5. In PM console, install OTPSharp `pm>Install-Package OtpSharp`

-## Modifying ApplicationUser class
+##Modifying ApplicationUser class
-In this tutorial we are going to add a custom TwoFactor Auth provider that is based on IUserTokenProvider.
-But First we want to add some properties to the Applicationuser object.
+In this tutorial, we are going to add a custom 2FA provider that is based on IUserTokenProvider.
+But first, we want to add some properties to the ApplicationUser object.
-First in PM console run Ènable-Migrations` and add below to ApplicationUser
+First, in PM console, run `Enable-Migrations` and add below to ApplicationUser:

 ```csharp
 public bool IsSinchAuthEnabled { get; set; }
 public string SinchAuthSecretKey { get; set; }

 ```
-In package manager console, run `update-datbase`
+In package manager console, run `update-datbase`.

-## Implementing your own TokenProvider
+##Implementing your own TokenProvider
-Create a new class and name it SinchAuthTokenProvider
+Create a new class and name it SinchAuthTokenProvider:

 ```csharp
 public class SinchAuthTokenProvider
 : IUserTokenProvider<ApplicationUser, string>